 Hair-Trigger Temper: A mild example.
 He does not react well to being cheered during his chess games or to Heath's guitar playing.
 Being poked in the eye seems to be an exception though (at least if it's Ghoulia).

 The Headmistress of Monster High, who tries to balance doing what's best for the school, and encouraging her students to be themselves.
 She is often seen in the company of her horse Nightmare.
-Bloodgood and Nightmare are slated for a doll release in late Spring, 2013.
+Bloodgood and Nightmare had a doll release in late Spring, 2013.

 Only One Name: No first name's been revealed for Headmistress Bloodgood.